Dual Anti-Platelet Therapy in Stable Ischemic Heart Disease: Striking a Delicate Balance

 - Salisbury AC, Wang K, Cohen DJ, et al. Selecting anti-platelet therapy at time of percutaneous intervention for acute coronary syndrome.
 Circ Cardiovasc Qual Outcomes 2013; 6: 27-34.

-Clinical Topics: Acute Coronary Syndromes, Chronic Angina, Invasive Cardiovascular Angiography and Intervention, Stable Ischemic Heart Disease, Vascular Medicine, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Vascular Medicine
+Clinical Topics: Acute Coronary Syndromes, Invasive Cardiovascular Angiography and Intervention, Stable Ischemic Heart Disease, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Vascular Medicine, Chronic Angina

 Keywords: Acute Coronary Syndrome, Adenosine, American Heart Association, Aspirin, Blood Platelets, Body Weight, Comorbidity, Coronary Artery Disease, Diabetes Mellitus, Drug-Eluting Stents, Follow-Up Studies, Judgment, Metals, Myocardial Infarction, Percutaneous Coronary Intervention, Peripheral Arterial Disease, Peripheral Arterial Disease, Piperazines, Polyethylene Glycols, Prospective Studies, Randomized Controlled Trials as Topic, Registries, Renal Insufficiency, Chronic, Retrospective Studies, Risk Factors, Stroke, Thiophenes, Thrombosis, Ticlopidine, Angina, Stable